A model is a representation of something else.

 A composite structure diagram hierarchically decomposes a class into its internal structure.

 Software projects often involve workflows.
-Workflows define the a connected sequence of stepsflow in which a process or a set of tasks is executed.
+Workflows define the flow in which a process or a set of tasks is executed.
 Understanding such workflows is important for the success of the software project.

 Some examples in which a certain workflow is relevant to software project: